ganeshramakrishnanbr/jumbo_nocode_gen2/docs/README.md

 3. Follow the step-by-step implementation guide
 4. Refer to migration docs for platform-specific considerations

+### For AI Recreation
+1. Use [ReversePrompting.md](./ReversePrompting.md) for complete application recreation
+2. Start with the Master Creation Prompt for full implementation
+3. Use individual feature prompts for specific functionality
+4. Follow the comprehensive code examples and implementation guidance

 ### For Project Managers
 1. Review [Requirements.md](./Requirements.md) for complete feature scope
 2. Use requirements for project planning and estimation